EspressoSystems/cape/README.md

 The solcjs compiler is a lot slower than native solc and brownie (using py-solc-x), solc-select do not have such a fallback mechanisms.

+# Rust client

+All the rust code can be found in the `rust` directory.

+**Note that this directory has its own `shell.nix` file.**

+## Development
+Run a geth node (in a separate terminal, from anywhere):

+    geth --dev --http

+Compile the contracts to extract the abi for the ethers abigen (workflow to be improved!).
+Run the following command from the root of the `aap-on-ethereum` checkout:

+    ./bin/build-abi

+Note: structs will only be included in the ABI if there is a (public, I guess) function that uses them.

+Instead of running `geth` and `build-abi` one can also just run

+    hivemind

+From the root directory of the repo checkout.
+This will also recompile the contracts when there are changes to any of the contract files.

+Watch directory and run tests on changes:

+    cd rust
+    nix-shell
+    cargo watch -x test

+## Examples

+Remember to "cd" into `rust` directory and launch the shell:

+    cd rust
+    nix-shell

+Generate a `jf_txn::transfer::TransferNote` and save it to a file `my_note.bin`:

+    cargo run -p aap-rust-sandbox --example create_note

+Load the file:

+    cargo run -p aap-rust-sandbox --example read_note